 What will our pupils study?

-All pupils who have identified barriers to fulfilling their have full access to GCSE examinations as well as opportunities for individualised learning pathways.
+All pupils who have identified barriers to fulfilling their potential have full access to GCSE examinations as well as opportunities for individualised learning pathways.
 Their GCSE results are included in those for each faculty.
 The majority of these pupils achieve, or better, their predicted examination results.

 How will our pupils be assessed?